imremaka/RapierPad/README.md

 ## Novus LaunchPad

-Novus LaunchPad is the interface where users create and customize their AI agents:
+Novus LaunchPad is the core interface of the Novus DeFAI ecosystem, where users can create and customize their own AI agents for yield farming.
+It offers an extensive range of parameters across three key areas: DeFi Parameters, AI Agent Parameters, and Market Analysis Parameters.
+These settings allow users to fine-tune their agents' behavior, from basic aspects like liquidity preference and risk tolerance to advanced features such as learning rate and market trend alignment.
+By providing this level of customization, Novus LaunchPad empowers users to create AI agents tailored to their specific investment strategies and risk profiles, all while leveraging the power of artificial intelligence in the DeFi space.

 ### DeFi Parameters
 1. Liquidity Preference (1-10): Determines the agent's preference for more liquid pools and assets.